laomo404/GameplayMessageRouter/README.md

 # GameplayMessageRouter
-The Gameplay Message Router, originally by Epic Games, was designed for communication between unconnected gameplay objects but only supported Unreal Engine 5.0.
+The Gameplay Message Router, originally by Epic Games, was designed for communication between unconnected gameplay objects but only supported Unreal Engine 5.0.This version has been updated to ensure compatibility with Unreal Engine 5.5, while retaining the original functionality.
+Compatible with Windows.

 ## Getting Started